Animal Dreams

 Why am I terrified of spiders in my dream even though I'm not scared in real life?

 Dream terror is about what the spider represents, not the spider itself.
-Terrified of a spider in a dream stages fear of what's being built around you — invisible structures, obligations, entanglements you can't easily see.
-The terror is at the web, not the creature.
+Terrified of a spider stages fear of what's being built around you — invisible structures, obligations, entanglements you can't easily see.

 What does it mean to kill a spider in a dream?